 - 11-night price, with NO Elisabetta refuge:

-[per person in a shared double or twin-bedded room]
+[per person in a private double-, twin- or triple-bedded room]

 - Europe’s ‘must do’ hiking trail – all the sites of this mythical hiking route: Chamonix, Lac Blanc, Lac Champex & the unforgettable ‘Balcon du Sud.’